rowak/nanoleaf-api/README.md

 Asynchronous methods take a parameterized `NanoleafCallback` object as an additional argument, which is a callback interface.
 When the task completes, NanoleafCallback.onCompleted(status, data, device) is called which returns three parameters.
 The first parameter (status) indicates the completion status of the task, and on success, is set to NanoleafCallback.SUCCESS.
 The second parameter (data) returns the data expected to be returned by the task, or null if the task did not succeed.
 The third parameter (device) is the `NanoleafDevice` object of the device that completed the task.

+Note that you should close all Nanoleaf devices that use asynchronous methods when you are done using the device (such as just before the application terminates).
+If you fail to do this, the program will hang when the main thread runs out of code to execute, since other threads will still be running.
+You can close a Nanoleaf device using the `NanoleafDevice.closeAsync()` method.

+Also note that asynchronous requests can *not* be chained together.
+By this I mean you can't create a second asynchronous request inside the *callback* for an asynchronous request.
+This will always result with a NanoleafCallback.FAILURE response status.
+You can however create synchronous requests inside the callback for any asynchronous request as a workaround.

 The following example gets all of the effects on a Nanoleaf device asynchronously:
 ```Java
 device.getAllEffectsAsync((status, effects, device) -> {